 ML is as complex as orchestrating different instruments

-Replacing or publishing a new version to production touches upon the core decision making logic of your business process.
+Replacing or publishing a new version to production touches upon the core decision-making logic of your business process.
 With AI adoption rising, the necessity to automatically publish and update models is becoming a common and frequent task, which makes it a top concern for data science teams.

-In this two-parts article, we will review what makes the rollout of a new version so sensitive, what precautions are required, and how to leverage monitoring to optimize your Continuous Integration pipeline (Part I), as well as your Continuous Deployment (CD) one to safely achieve your goals.
+In this two-part article, we will review what makes the rollout of a new version so sensitive, what precautions are required, and how to leverage monitoring to optimize your Continuous Integration pipeline (Part I), as well as your Continuous Deployment (CD) one to safely achieve your goals.

 ML systems are composed of multiple moving and independent parts of software that need to work in tune with each other: